Paris Fashion Week channels humor, animated film for spring - NewsBreak

 Paris Fashion Week channels humor, animated film for spring

-PARIS (AP) — As weary fashionistas made it to the final sprint of Paris Fashion Week’s 96 physical and digital spring-summer shows, Saturday’s runways provided the spark to keep energy going, despite rain and gray skies.
-Some of the world’s top designers channeled humor, bright colors, innovative design techniques and even animated films for ever-imaginative displays.
+As weary fashionistas made it to the end of Paris Fashion Week's 96 physical and digital spring-summer shows, Saturday's runways provided the spark to keep the energy going despite the rain and gray skies.
+Some of the world's top designers channeled humor, bright colors, innovative design techniques and even animated films for ever-imaginative displays.

 VIVIENNE WESTWOOD DEFIES DESCRIPTION